toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### When should I use a pointer to an interface?

 Almost never.
-Pointers to interface values arise only in rare, tricky situations involving disguising an interface value's type for delayed evaluation.
+Pointers to interface values arise only in rare, tricky situations involving disguising an interface value’s type for delayed evaluation.

 It is a common mistake to pass a pointer to an interface value to a function expecting an interface.
 The compiler will complain about this